genes3e7/mousehunt-discord-info-bot/README.md

 9. Select the server where you wish to place the bot in and Authorize.

 ## To run the backend of the bot.
-1. Go to [setup.json](./setup.json) file and replace the text to enter token with the token that you kept in step 5 of pre-requisites.
+1. Run the python script using [mhdiscordbot.py](./mhdiscordbot.py) as the starting point.
-2. Run the python script using [mhdiscordbot.py](./mhdiscordbot.py) as the starting point.
+2. Enter token when prompted or as commandline argument when running script from terminal

 ## All features
 | No. | Command | Description |